tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 ## Parameters are ways to configure the endpoint

-Parameters refer to the various ways the endpoint can be configured to influence the result.
-Many times parameters are listed out in a simple table like this:
+Parameters refer to the various ways the endpoint can be configured to influence the response.
+Many times parameters are out in a simple table like this:

 | Parameter | Required? | Data Type | Example |
 |-----------|-----------|-----------|---------|